ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 ### General Rules
 #### Line Width
 1. No line width is enforced as we do not do paper code reviews.
-Please use your best descretion for when a line is considered too long.
+Please use your best descretion for when a line is considered too long (if you're not sure, try to keep the longest line to around 80 characters).
 2. The preprocessor directive (```#define```) shall not be used to alter or rename any keyword or other part of the C programming language.
 3. The minimum target standard for both C and C++ is **C/C++ 11**.
 However, if newer versions such as 14 or 17 are available for the toolchain in use, they are preferred.